ovh/ovh-ttyrec/README.md

 - Drop-in replacement of the classic ttyrec, additional features don't break compatibility
 - The code is portable and OS features that can be used are detected at compile time
+- Supports on-the-fly (de)compression using the zstd algorithm
 - Supports ttyrec output file rotation without interrupting the session
 - Supports locking the session after a keyboard input timeout, optionally displaying a custom message
 - Supports terminating the session after a keyboard input timeout